gerardroche/gerardroche.github.io/_posts/2022-10-01-neovintageous-1.27.0.md

 ---
 tags: vim sublime-text neovintageous
 title: NeoVintageous 1.27.0
-last_modified_at: 2023-06-16T10:52:00+01:00
+last_modified_at: 2023-06-28T22:27:42+01:00
 ---

 NeoVintageous 1.27.0 has been released.
-The highlights are surround function, surround tag, surround `S{char}` now works in visual line mode, `%` improvements, and jumps like `*`, `#`, now accept a count.
+The highlights are surround function, surround tag, surround `S{char}` now works in visual line mode, `%` improvements, and jumps like `*`, `#` now accept a count.

-## Surround plugin enhancements
+## Vim surround plugin enhancements

-> This plugin is a tool for dealing with pairs of "surroundings."
+Vim surround is a tool for dealing with pairs of "surroundings."
 Examples of surroundings include parentheses, quotes, and HTML tags.
 They are closely related to what Vim refers to as `text-objects`.

-### Functions
+### Vim surround functions

 If f, F, or `<C-F>` is used, NeoVintageous waits for a function name to insert.
 The target text will be wrapped in a function call.
 If f is used, the text is wrapped with () parentheses; F adds additional spaces inside the parentheses. `<C-F>` inserts the function name inside the parentheses.